ormus395/barker/README.md

 - [x] User can login and logout
 - [x] User can see posts on home feed after login
-  - [] User should see a curated list of posts from users followers
+  - [] User should see a curated list of posts from users friends
 - [] User can create a post
   - [] front end
   - [x] backend